jordynoche/First-Homelab/Setup/NAS/NAS(omv).md

-For my NAS I decided to go with Open Media Vault for its simplicity and light weight usage on my server.
+For my first NAS I decided to go with Open Media Vault for its simplicity and light weight usage on my server.
 Make sure you're logged into server via ssh before proceeding.

 Also make sure drive is formatted to Ex4 for OMV